chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_repo_vagrant.rst

        vb.customize ["modifyvm", :id, "--nicpromisc3", "allow-all"]
      end

-This creates addtional network cards and networks for the Vagrant VM and increases the available memory and CPUs.
+This creates additional network cards and networks for the |vagrant| virtual machine and increases the available memory and CPUs.

 .. code-block:: ruby